trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    Let's take a look at this contract to see what's going on with it:

-   * First, we see the standard `pragma` declaration, which states that the contract s compatible with any 0.4.x version of Solidity newer than 0.4.21.
+   * First, we see the standard `pragma` declaration, which states that the contract s compatible with any 0.4.x version of Solidity newer than 0.4.22.
-   * The contract name is called "Fibonacci".
+   * The contract name is called `Fibonacci`.
    * We're defining an array of integers called `fibseries`.
 This will house our Fibonacci series.
 Note that the variable declaration is happening *outside* of any function, and therefore the array will be saved in storage (instead of memory), provoking a transaction to occur when the contract is run.
    * The function is called `generateFib` and takes a single argument, which is the number of integers in the sequence to generate.
    * The next two commands add an element each to the array via the `.push()` METHOD.
 DETAILS ABOUT WHY PUSH.
 This starts the sequence with the number 1 twice.